 - Intent also matters in these cases.
 Specifically, if the lawyer in question caused the client harm on purpose, the malpractice case would be clear.

 Now, in order to file a negligence suit, only one of these conditions needs to be met.
 For example, a lawyer might simply make a wrong decision with the best intentions.
-Yet if their decision causes the client or their cause harm, the client could still sue them.
+Yet if their decision is unreasonable and causes the client or their cause harm, the client could still sue them.

 Common Legal Malpractice Examples